otoprakman/fb_used_vehicle_ranker/README.md

 Open Task Scheduler → Action → Import Task…

-Select task_template.xml.
+Select fb_pipeline_daily.xml.

 In the dialog, replace each {{CLONED_PATH}} with your repo path, save.

 ## 6 Customising

 Want…	Do this

+Ranking logic (Pareto + PROMETHEE) requires weights for different criteria, adjust the weights in promethee_ranker.py

-More/fewer brands	Edit BRANDS= list in creds.env Different scroll depth	Change SCROLLS=
+More/fewer brands	Edit BRANDS= list in creds.env

+Different scroll depth	Change SCROLLS=

-Run every 3 hours	Edit <Interval>PT3H</Interval> in task_template.xml or expose it in creds.env and tweak setup_task.ps1
+Run every 3 hours	Edit <Interval>PT3H</Interval> in fb_pipeline_daily.xml or expose it in creds.env and tweak setup_task.ps1

 Debug Selenium	Set DEBUG=1 in creds.env (code checks for it) and the browser stays visible

 ## 7 Troubleshooting

 Symptom	Fix

 Task runs but window closes instantly	Change /c → /k in Task Scheduler “Arguments” to keep the console open.

 Stale‐element or human-check pop-ups	Increase RETRIES/WAIT in creds.env; update ChromeDriver to match Chrome.

 Push rejected on GitHub	git pull --rebase origin main then git push (see README “first push” section).

 ## 8 Legal & ethics